 Some things don't have to come with you to the new home.
 It's better to replace them if that's easy to do.

-#1 Hazardous Materials are Prohibited for Transport
+1 So, What Movers Won’t Move?
+Hazardous Materials Are Prohibited for Transport

 Do you know what’s considered hazardous?
 It could come as a surprise to you, but things that are prohibited from ever being transported by professional moving companies are some of the most common daily stuff.
 Cleaning products, batteries, even wax candles are just some of the stuff on the list.